 To buy ethereum on NaijaCrypto, register for an account and make your payment via bank transfer.
 Submit your payments and complete your order.

-Paxful is a peer to peer exchange where you can buy ethereum in Nigeria from local traders.
-Purchasing a cryptocurrency on the Paxful exchange will cost you 1 percent of your total order while placing a sell order comes at no cost.
+Paxful is a peer to peer exchange where you can buy bitcoin in Nigeria from local traders.

 After you sign up, you have to select a seller who is offering the amount of ethereum you are willing to buy and then, begin your purchase order.
 All trade details will be displayed on the left side of your screen with a chat option to start a conversation with the seller.